Cynthia “Cynde” G. Trebil - Albert Lea Tribune

 Visitation will take place from 9:00 – 10:00 a.m. on Monday, November 15, 2021 at St. Theodore Catholic Church.
 Funeral Mass will then begin at 10:00 a.m. with Father Kurt Farrell officiating.
 Interment will follow fellowship at Oakwood Cemetery in Plymouth, Iowa.

-Memorial contributions can be made in Cynde’s name to St. Theodore’s Catholic Church in Albert Lea and The ALS Association – MN, ND, SD Chapter.
+Memorial contributions can be made in Cynde’s name to St. Theodore Catholic Church in Albert Lea and The ALS Association – MN, ND, SD Chapter.